Timo Werner

-Werner began his senior club career in 2013 playing for VfB Stuttgart, becoming the club's youngest debutant and youngest ever goalscorer.
-He signed with RB Leipzig in 2016, aged 20, in a then club record transfer worth €10 million, where he set the record as the youngest player to reach 150 and 200 appearances in the Bundesliga.
+Werner began his senior club career in 2013 playing for VfB Stuttgart, becoming the club's youngest debutant and youngest goalscorer.
+He signed for RB Leipzig in 2016, aged 20, for a then club record transfer fee of €10 million.
+With Leipzig, he set the record as the youngest player to reach 150 and 200 appearances in the Bundesliga.
 Werner also finished as the league's second highest goalscorer in the 2019–20 season.
 After becoming Leipzig's all-time top goalscorer, Werner departed to Chelsea in 2020 for a reported fee worth €50 million, winning the UEFA Champions League in his first season at the club.
-He later returned to Leipzig in August 2022 for a reported £25.3 million.
+He later returned to Leipzig in August 2022 for a reported fee of £25.3 million.

 A German international, Werner was a prolific goalscorer at youth international level for Germany, scoring 34 goals in 48 appearances across the various age group levels.
 Werner made his senior debut in 2017 and helped Germany win the 2017 FIFA Confederations Cup, winning the Golden Boot as the tournament's highest goalscorer.
 He also represented Germany at the 2018 FIFA World Cup and UEFA Euro 2020.

-Early life
+Early and personal life

-Werner was born in Stuttgart, Baden-Württemberg to Günther Schuh, a footballer, and Sabine Werner.
+Timo Werner was born on 6 March 1996 in Stuttgart, Baden-Württemberg, to Günther Schuh, a footballer, and Sabine Werner.

+In June 2025, Werner married Paula Lense in a ceremony in Mallorca.

 Club career

 VfB Stuttgart

 Werner played for TSV Steinhaldenfeld before joining VfB Stuttgart's academy in 2002.
 During the 2012–13 season, he was promoted to the U-19 team despite only being 16-years old at the time.
 He scored 24 goals that season and was rewarded for his form when he won the Gold U-17 Fritz Walter Medal in 2013.

-Werner made his senior debut later that year in a 2013–14 UEFA Europa League qualifying phase match against PFC Botev Plovdiv.
+Werner made his senior debut later that year in a 2013–14 UEFA Europa League qualifying phase match against Botev Plovdiv.
 Upon doing so, he became the youngest player to ever play in an official match for Stuttgart at the age of 17 years, four months and 25 days, breaking the record previously held by Gerhard Poschner.
 In the following weeks he also became Stuttgart's youngest ever player in the Bundesliga and in the DFB-Pokal, and youngest ever goalscorer after netting his first goal for the club against Eintracht Frankfurt.
 He broke another record on 10 November when he scored a brace in a 3–1 win over SC Freiburg, thereby becoming the youngest player in Bundesliga history to score two goals in one game.

-On his 18th birthday Werner signed a professional contract until June 2018 with VfB Stuttgart.
+On his 18th birthday, Werner signed a professional contract until June 2018 with Stuttgart.
 He went on to score 13 goals in 95 league appearances, during which time he became the youngest player to make 50 Bundesliga appearances in the competition's history.
 The record was later broken by Kai Havertz in 2018.
 Stuttgart were relegated in May 2016 which prompted him to join newly promoted club RB Leipzig the following month.